alensuljkanovic/silvera/docs/communication.md

 Messaging communication style depends on two things: message broker, and message pool.

+!!! note

-> In the current version, Silvera supports only Kafka as a message broker.
+    In the current version, Silvera supports only Kafka as a message broker.

 ### Message pool